punnoose04/Steam-Game-Success-Analysis/README.md

-# Steam Game Market Analysis Dashboard
+# Steam Game Success Analysis

-An end-to-end business intelligence project that analyzes Steam game pricing, genres, review scores, ownership estimates, and estimated revenue.
-The project uses PostgreSQL and SQL to organize, validate, and analyze the data, while Tableau is used to present the results through an interactive dashboard.

-The goal of this project is to identify patterns in game profitability and better understand how factors such as price, genre, and review score relate to estimated revenue.
+This project examines what makes a Steam game commercially successful by analyzing the relationship between **genre, price, review score, player ownership, and estimated revenue**.
+Rather than only identifying which games earned the most, the analysis focuses on the business decisions behind that performance: what type of game is most likely to succeed, what price range creates the strongest market opportunity, and whether high reviews or broad player reach have a greater effect on revenue.

+The project combines **PostgreSQL, SQL, Tableau, and Excel** to create an end-to-end business intelligence workflow.
+Steam game data was cleaned and organized into a relational PostgreSQL database, while SQL views were created to calculate revenue estimates, genre profitability, pricing segments, dashboard KPIs, and data-quality checks.
+Tableau was then connected to the database to build an interactive dashboard that allows users to compare games and explore market segments

+The main goal of the analysis is to answer a practical question:

+> **What combination of genre, price, player reception, and market reach gives a Steam game the best chance of commercial success?**

+The findings suggest that success is driven most strongly by attracting a large player base, but genre and pricing still play an important role.
+Within this dataset, **Action games showed the strongest average revenue performance**, while games priced in the **mid-range market, particularly around $29.99, showed the strongest overall commercial opportunity**.
+Review scores helped distinguish well-received games, but high ratings alone did not guarantee high revenue without broad ownership and market reach.

+Because official sales and revenue figures are not publicly available for every Steam title, this project uses ownership and pricing data to produce estimated revenue ranges.
+These figures should be interpreted as analytical estimates rather than official publisher-reported results.

 ## Dashboard Preview

 <img width="1603" height="1206" alt="Screenshot 2026-07-19 010803" src="https://github.com/user-attachments/assets/d1863590-c686-4d79-ab18-f22a039be57d" />

 ## Business Questions

-- What type of game offers the strongest opportunity for commercial success?
-- Which genre generates the highest average estimated revenue per game?
+- Which genres generate the highest average estimated revenue per game?
-- What price range gives a game the best chance of succeeding?
+- What price ranges are associated with stronger commercial performance?
+- How closely are review scores related to estimated revenue?
-- Does a higher review score lead to higher revenue?
+- Does broad player ownership matter more than charging a higher price?
-- Is it more profitable to charge a premium price or attract more players?
-- Which games present the greatest financial opportunity and risk?
+- Which games combine strong revenue potential with the greatest estimate uncertainty?
+- How do game characteristics differ across high- and low-revenue market segments?

 ## Key Findings

-- The strongest opportunity in this dataset is an **Action game priced near $29.99**.
-Action games produced the highest average estimated revenue, while the $20–$39.99 price range had the strongest overall success rate.
+- Action games produced the highest average estimated revenue among the genres included in the analysis.

-- **Action was the most commercially promising genre**, generating approximately **$115.8 million in average estimated revenue per game**.
-This makes it the strongest genre choice for a developer focused primarily on revenue potential.

-- The most effective price range was **$20–$39.99**, with approximately **88% of games in this range meeting the project’s commercial-success criteria**.
-This suggests that a mid-range price is more effective than pricing a game extremely low or positioning it as a premium release.

-- A high review score improves a game’s chances of success, but it does not guarantee strong revenue.
-Several highly rated games earned less than games with broader ownership, showing that positive reception must be combined with market reach.
+- Games in the mid-price range generally performed more consistently than games at the lowest and highest price points.
+- Review score had a positive relationship with performance, but highly rated games did not always generate high revenue.

-- **Player ownership was more important than charging a high price.** Games with large audiences consistently produced stronger estimated revenue, meaning that attracting more players is generally more valuable than maximizing the price paid by each customer.
+- Player ownership was the strongest practical driver of estimated revenue, suggesting that market reach matters more than maximizing the price paid by each customer.

-- Games with the highest revenue estimates also had the widest confidence ranges.
-These titles offer the greatest potential returns, but their estimates carry more uncertainty because small changes in ownership assumptions produce large changes in projected revenue.
+- High-revenue games also showed wider confidence ranges because small changes in ownership assumptions created larger changes in estimated revenue.
+- Commercial performance was concentrated among a relatively small number of standout titles rather than being evenly distributed across the market.
 ## Technologies Used

 - PostgreSQL